 Magpies

 Another dangerous Australian bird is the magpie, but only during spring.
 This territorial bird is black and white and only a little smaller than a crow.
 In spring (September) these birds will swoop on anyone who comes near their nest.
-The swooping is so bad, that Australians will wear sunglasses on the back of their head or draw a face on the top of a cap to fool the magpie that they are being watched.
+The swooping is so bad, Australians will wear sunglasses on the back of their head or draw a face on the top of a cap to fool the magpie into thinking they are being watched.
 Make sure you pack your sunglasses if you are visiting Australia in the spring.

 6. Other animals

-Of course, it would not be right if some of Australia’s cutest animals couldn’t also be quite dangerous.
+Of course, it would not be right if some of Australia’s cutest animals couldn’t also be dangerous.
 They are not to be messed with.

 The most famous, of course, is the boxing kangaroo.
-Australians idolise them so much that they put a boxing kangaroo on a flag and display that flag at sporting events.
+Australians idolise them so much they put a boxing kangaroo on a flag and display it at sporting events.
 And it is based on fact.
 Kangaroos can balance on their tail and use their legs and claws to seriously injure any threats.
 Kangaroos are territorial and the alpha male will look after his mob – from other kangaroos and humans.

 Kangaroos and other wildlife have been known to become aggressive and attack when they have been fed human food, such as carrots or even McDonald’s chips.
 Do.
 Not.
 Feed.
 The.
 Wildlife.
 When animals become used to human food, they will attack if they realize you have some and are not sharing.
 So it might not be you but the next tourist who is attacked.
 Even when you are visiting a wildlife park, such as Cleland, where you are allowed to feed the kangaroos, emus, bettongs, etc, only feed them the pellets available for purchase.

 Perhaps the most dangerous Australian marsupial of all, however, is the adorable wombat.
-These little bundles of muscle are used to bracing when they think their burrow is collapsing.
+These little bundles of muscle are used to bracing when their burrow is collapsing.
 Never put your hand down a wombat burrow as the wombat will think their burrow is collapsing and brace, crushing your hand in the process.
 Generally, they will brace when involved in a car accident, too.
 And they are very good at it.
-When a fully-loaded Mac Truck hits a wombat, for example, it would not be unusual for the truck to flip, lose its load and be severely damaged while the wombat walks away.
+When a fully-loaded Mac Truck hits a wombat, for example, it’s not unusual for the truck to flip, lose its load and be severely damaged while the wombat walks away.

 7. Heat

 Heatwaves are one of the deadliest natural hazards.
 Even Australia, a country used to having heatwaves, is woefully underprepared for increasingly higher temperatures.
-Just last December, while we were in Australia, records broke all around the country and the average national temperature hit a new high as well (now 40.9°c!).
+Last December, while we were in Australia, records broke all around the country and the average national temperature hit a new high as well (now 40.9°c!).

 Tourists and locals alike are often unprepared for such extreme weather.
 By extremes we mean days exceeding 39°c or even 45°c.
-One of our last trips home coincided with a heatwave, were it did not go below 30°c, even at night, for more than 16 days.
+One of our last trips home coincided with a heatwave, where it did not go below 30°c, even at night, for more than 16 days.
 Concentration became difficult.
 Dehydration was a serious issue.

 And extreme heat causes fires.

-If you are visiting Australia in Summer, make sure that you remain well hydrated.
+If you are visiting Australia in Summer, make sure you remain well hydrated.
 Drink more than you think you need and make sure children drink too.
-Learn the symptoms of dehydration and how to do the simple pinch test so that you can take action early.
+Learn the symptoms of dehydration and how to do the simple pinch test so you can take action early.

 The pinch test: Use two fingers to pinch up some of the skin on the back of the hand or on the chest just under the collarbone, then let the skin go.
 The skin should spring back to normal in less than a second.
 It if takes longer to return and does not spring back, it could be a sign of dehydration.
 Check for dark and smelly urine to confirm.